appspace/hive/README.md

  6. Click "Down" button to lower temperature.
  7. Click "Right middle" button to get to a menu.

-Currently following functionality is being in development:

- - Support for multiple thermostats

 ----------
 Support the development, [donate if you like the app!](https://www.paypal.me/appspace)